July 2021 Michigan Bar Exam Results Released!

-July 2020 Michigan Bar Exam results are out as of today.
-They have been posted by seat number on the Michigan Board of Law Examiners’ website.
+As of today, October 27, at 4:12 PM, July 2021 Michigan Bar Exam results have been released!
+They have been posted by seat number on the Michigan Board of Law Examiners website.

 In the past, all of the numbers of those who passed the exam were posted (this includes those who have not passed the MPRE or have not received a character and fitness clearance).
 This administration, it appears as though the Michigan Board of Law Examiners has again released the results of everyone who passed the bar exam.

-July 2020 Michigan Bar Exam results have been mailed and applicants should expect to receive score reports in a few days.
+July 2021 Michigan Bar Exam results have been mailed and applicants should expect to receive score reports in a few days.
 We always recommend that you wait until you receive official results before publicly announcing whether you passed or failed!
 So far as we know, Michigan has always accurately posted seat numbers, but it is wiser to wait since posting by seat number is relatively new!
+(Note: there was a flaw in grading last administration, where the Michigan Board of Law Examiners inadvertently mixed up scores for 17 people.
+However, they have since corrected the system that caused that flaw so it is very unlikely that it would happen again.)

 Note: the board now has specific instructions on requesting your results if you do not receive them.